a-hamza-r/aeval/README.md

 * `cd aeval ; mkdir build ; cd build`
 * `cmake ../`
 * `make` to build dependencies (Z3)
-* `make` (again) to build FreqHorn
+* `make` (again) to build ALIEN

-The binary of FreqHorn can be found at `build/tools/deep/`.
+The binary of ALIEN can be found at `build/tools/rel/`.
-Run `freqhorn --help` for the usage info.

-FreqHorn does not automatically find counterexamples (unless the CHC system can be trivially simplified), but its supplementary tool `expl` tool does.
-We recommend running `freqhorn` and `expl` concurrently.

-The tools print `Success ...` if the system is satisfiable.

 Benchmarks
 ==========

-Collection of the SMT-LIB2 translations of the satisfiable CHC system can be found at `bench_horn` and `bench_horn_multiple`.
-FreqHorn is expected to eventually discover solutions for the systems.
-On the other hand, there are several unsatisfiable CHC systems at `bench_horn_cex`, for which `freqhorn` is expected to diverge (but `expl` should find counterexamples).
+The tool has been evaluated on benchmarks from Test Suite of Vectorizing Compilers (TSVC).
+The directory `bench_horn_rel` contains the benchmarks for the ALIEN under the sub-directory `ALIEN_benchs`.
+The CHC benchmarks are to be given input to the tool, while their C versions are also given for reference.
+Other sub-directories in `bench_horn_rel` contain C benchmarks that are to be input to other tools evaluated against ALIEN, including `COUNTER`, `pldi19 tool` and `LLREVE`.
+Their comparisons are being presented in the evaluation section of the paper `Lockstep Composition of Unbalanced Loops`.